spiral/docs/docs/en/http/cookies.md

 > **Note**
 > You can also request cookie value in request filters.

-Note, if the cookie value is invalid and or can't be decrypted, its value will be set to NULL and not available to the application.
+Note that if the cookie value is invalid and or can't be decrypted, its value will be set to NULL and not available to the application.

 ## Write Cookie

-Since all of the cookie values must be encrypted or signed, you must use the proper way to write them.
+Since all cookie values must be encrypted or signed, you must use a proper way to write them.
 Use context-specific object `Spiral\Cookies\CookieQuery`.

 ```php